iankorf/MCB185-2023/unit0_tools_of_the_trade/README.md

 Notice that the `DATA` directory is in all caps.
 Why is this?
 Because it's thematically different from other directories.
-All the contents should be shared, read-only, and not indexed.
+All the contents should be shared and read-only.
 For now, we'll keep it in our home directory but later you might want to move it.

 ### File-naming Conventions ###